axon10x/azure-psm/deploy/vm-swap-os-disk/readme.md

 - Create clean baseline OS installs for test suites and swap them without affecting/changing other Azure resources
 - Etc.

-Ten shell scripts are provided: step0 through step9.
+Twelve shell scripts are provided: step00 through step11.
 Each file has a descriptor between the file name start (step designator) and the file extension (.sh).
 Each script accomplishes one purpose.

 [step00.variables.sh](step00.variables.sh): this file sets all variable values used by all the other shell scripts.
 It is dot-invoked by all the other scripts, which avoids duplicate variable definitions ("Don't Repeat Yourself").